 External link: http://energy.mit.edu/research/mobility-future-study/

 The car fulfills not only instrumental transportation functions, but also holds important symbolic and affective meaning for its owners and users.
-In particular, owning and using a car can be a symbol of an individual’s social status or personal image.
-This paper introduces a standard, latent measure of car pride estimated from 12 survey statements using a sample of N = 1,236 commuters in New York City and Houston metropolitan statistical areas.
-We demonstrate the convergent and...
+In particular, owning and using a car can be a symbol of an individual’s social status or personal image (‘car pride’).
+This paper introduces and validates a standard measure of car pride estimated from 12 survey statements using a cross-sectional sample of 1,236 commuters in New York City and Houston metropolitan statistical areas.
+We find that...

 |Car Pride and its Behavioral Implications: An Exploration in Shanghai, , Transportation, (2018)||